Let's get yoked. Here are 13 variations of shrugs, some you've probably never tried before.

 - Pause briefly; lower with control.

-The strength curve of the upper trapezius corresponds with the modest variable resistance curve of the landmine shrug.
+The strength curve of the upper trapezius corresponds with the modest variable resistance curve of landmine shrugs.
 (More info about the biomechanics of landmine exercises in Deltoid Detonation.)

-You can use straps and load them heavy, or ditch the straps and use that thick barbell sleeve to work on your grip.
+You can use straps and load landmine shrugs heavy, or ditch the straps and use that thick barbell sleeve to work on your grip.

 Overhead shrugs are unique because they promote more upward rotation of the scapula.
-The upper trapezius is still heavily involved, but overhead shrugs will also train the serratus anterior and lower traps harder than other shrug variations.
+The upper trapezius is still heavily involved, but overhead shrugs will also train the serratus anterior and lower traps harder than other shrugs.

-As a bonus, the overhead shrug should help to improve positional strength for your other overhead lifts.
+As a bonus, overhead shrugs should help to improve positional strength for your other overhead lifts.
 It can be done standing, but kneeling eliminates leg drive and hits the stabilizing muscles of the core harder.